Oueslati-Ahmed/WorkStudyNavigatoNewJobs/README.md

 For the next runs, the script maps the job numbers from the new CSV file into the hashmap `hash1` , then it loads the saved file `data.properties` and maps it to the hashmap `hash2` , then using an iterator it checks for the keys in `hash1` that are not present in `hash2` (new jobs) and displays them and appends them to the `data.properties` file using the `save()` method

+The script can be optimized but I dont want to put more time in it for the moment